 The KU Libraries have subscriptions to a wide variety of web-accessible databases which can be used by all KU students and staff connecting to the Internet.

 Computerized Legal Research The law library subscribes to Bloomberg Law, LEXIS Advance, and Westlaw Edge legal information retrieval systems that include in their databases statutes, reports from federal and state courts, selected administrative materials, law review articles, and other legal and related sources.
 Training is necessary and required for all law students taking the Appellate Advocacy course.
 Instructional sessions for other law students are also available by reservation.
 Training sessions are conducted regularly.

-LEXIS and WESTLAW are accessible over the Internet and from computers in Room 306D and the carrels outside of Suite 306.
+Bloomberg Law, LEXIS Advance, and Westlaw Edge are accessible over the Internet and from computers outside of Suite 306.
 Students with passwords can also gain access anywhere through their websites.
 These three databases may be used by the KU Law School community only; use by non-law-school-affiliated patrons is prohibited under the terms of our contracts.

 In addition the library provides free access to many government and legal databases by linking these databases to our website.
 Our website is regularly updated.
 Please check it out periodically for new and updated information.

 Please see a reference librarian for assistance with any of these services.

 U.S. Government Documents The Law Library is a selective depository for U.S. Government Publications.
 All docs have been integrated into the regular collections and are shelved in LC classification order.
-Documents issued in microform are stored in the microform cabinets in the Reserve Area.
-The collection focuses mainly on judicial and Congressional materials, current and archival.
+Archival documents issued in microform are stored in the microform cabinets in the Reserve Area.
+The collection focuses mainly on judicial and Congressional materials.